The Mental Health Benefits of Trees: Why Nature Makes Us Happier

 When will my tree be arriving and will it be shipped directly to my address?

-We aim to have the trees arrive to your school, library, or youth group leader by April 20th.If you are ordering your free tree from your child’s school, your child should bring the tree home when it is distributed at their school aroundEarth Day (April 22).
+We aim to have the trees arrive to your school, library, or youth group leader in time for Earth Day.If you are ordering your free tree from your child’s school, your child should bring the tree home when it is distributed at their school aroundEarth Day (April 22).

 If you are ordering your tree through your library, you will need to pick up your tree from your library when it arrives.You are responsible for contacting your library and arranging for the pick up of your tree around Earth Day.